-Guest blog from Safwen Bouali, Founder and CEO, Onboard
+Guest blog from Safwen Bouali, Founder and CEO, Third Design

 With the crisis of 2020 our transition to a truly digital-first world has only accelerated.
 Customers are more online than ever and they expect companies to match the high bar set by digitally savvy leaders.
 No wonder hence that many retail and B2B businesses are increasingly replacing traditional forms of product information with more engaging, digital formats.
 IKEA, the Swedish furniture retailer, has decided that 2021 will be the last year they will publish its iconic catalogue.
 At its peak in 2016, it reached around 200 million people every year.